 - Severe pain in the chest while taking a deep breath.

 - Giddiness soon after doing any activity.

-- Breathing difficulty while lying down, or at nights.
+- Breathing difficulty or wheezing while lying down or at night.

 - A feeling that you are out of oxygen.

 - Breathing problem as a result of asthma or pneumonia.